on Tropical Veterinary Medicine

 He is full professor in veterinary virology, University of Liège, Belgium.

-He chairs the scientific committee of the Belgian Food Safety Agency and the expert committee
+He chairs the scientific committee of the Belgian Food Safety Agency and the expert Committees

 for animal health and welfare at the French Agency Anses.